 Employees who work on a commission basis often question whether they are entitled to receive commissions upon the termination of their employment.
 Massachusetts law provides that an employee who is terminated from employment involuntarily must be paid in full on the day of his or her discharge.
 These wages would include earned base salary, accrued . . . → Read More: Commissions As Wages For Terminated Employees

 What rights, if any, do employees (non-union) have when they are laid off or fired from their jobs?
-First, Massachusetts law requires that the employer give the employee all wages owed.
-If the company lets the employee go, the employee must be paid on his or her last day, not during the next pay cycle. . . . → Read More: Rights of Laid Off and Fired Employees in Massachusetts
+First, Massachusetts law requires that the employer give laid off and fired employees all wages owed.
+If the company lets the employee go, the employee must be paid on his or her last day, not during the . . . → Read More: Rights of Laid Off and Fired Employees in Massachusetts

-Here’s the question: Can a company fire an employee without notice?
+Here’s the question: Can an employee be terminated without notice?
 Is the employee entitled to severance pay or any additional type of pay upon termination?
-Is it legal to fire an employee without notice where the employer states that the employee is unreliable?
+Can an employee be terminated without notice where the employer states that the employee is unreliable?

-Here’s the answer: In Massachusetts, non-union employees without a contract are . . . → Read More: Can An Employee Be Terminated Without Notice in Massachusetts?
+Here’s the answer: In Massachusetts, non-union employees without a contract are employees at will, . . . → Read More: Can An Employee Be Terminated Without Notice in Massachusetts?

 Attend any event for employees in transition in Massachusetts and you will find a great number of older workers.
-According to a recent article in the New York Times entitled: “Older Workers Without Jobs Face Longest Time Out of Work,” the typical length of time out of work for a worker between the ages of . . . → Read More: Top Ten Tips for Older Workers In Understanding Severance Agreements in Massachusetts
+According to a recent article in the New York Times entitled: “Older Workers Without Jobs Face Longest Time Out of Work,” the typical length of time out of work for a worker between the ages of . . . → Read More: Understanding Severance Agreements in Massachusetts: Top Ten Tips for Older Workers

 Termination of employment can be an enormously stressful situation for an employee.
 Given the typical emotional and financial fall out from a firing, it can be difficult to know how to handle the situation.
 Here are five things employees who are fired or laid off from their jobs in Massachusetts need to know.